brucou/-rxcc-state/README.md

 the screens to display in function of the user inputs.
-The machine **does not display the screen itself** (it performs no effects), **it computes which screen to display** according to the sequence of inputs performed by the user and its encapsulated state (user-entered data, data validation, etc.) :
+The machine **does not display the screen itself** (it performs no effects), **it computes which screen to display** according to the sequence of inputs performed by the user and its encapsulated state (user-entered data, data validation, etc.).
+The action `display screen` must be understood as a regular piece of data whose meaning is to be interpreted down the road by the portion of the program in charge of realizing effcts.
+The state machine can be visualized as follows :

 ![illustration of basic terminology](https://i.imgur.com/byRSrGH.png)

-For illustration purposes, the encapsulated state has the following shape :
+In our example, the encapsulated state has the following shape :

 ```javascript
 {